The rapidly declining state of healthcare.

 First things first.
 I would never recommend something, especially something like this, that I don’t trust my own family with.

-We’ve been using CrowdHealth in place of traditional insurance for our family for years.
+We’ve been using CrowdHealth to help manage our medical expenses in place of traditional insurance for our family for years.
 So what is it and why is it so revolutionary?

 Unlike traditional insurance, Crowdhealth is not in the business of making money and denying as much as they can get away with.
-They are in the business of making sure you get the healthcare you need.
+They are in the business of making sure you get the healthcare you need funded.

-As a CrowdHealth member, all we pay is a monthly fee of $55 (e.g., a family of 4 pays $220), and we’re asked each month to share in the medical burdens of other members, but no more than $120 per month per person.
+As a CrowdHealth member, all we pay is a monthly membership fee of $55 (e.g., a family of 4 pays $220), and we’re asked each month to help fund the medical burdens of other members, but no more than $120 per month per person.

 That means an individual under 55 pays no more than $195 per month (Members over 55 require a max contribution of $280 per month).
-Each family member costs an additional $55 per month, but the monthly crowd contribution won’t exceed $420 no matter how big the family.
+Each family member costs an additional $55 membership fee per month, but the monthly crowd contribution doesn’t exceed $420 for your family.

-That means as a family of 5, we can be fully covered for health care burdens for $640 a month.
+That means as a family of 5, we can have our excess health care burdens funded for $640 a month.

 You might notice I keep using the word “burdens” and not “expenses.”
 That’s because this is a large part of how Crowdhealth manages costs.

-The crowd expects everyone to manage their day to day healthcare costs.
-Any health event that costs less than $500 is covered by you.
-But the moment that event’s cost exceeds $500, the remainder is shared 100% with the crowd—with no cap.
+The crowd (other Crowdhealth members) expects everyone to manage their day to day healthcare costs.
+Any health event that costs less than $500 is paid for by you.
+But the moment that event’s cost exceeds $500, the remainder is eligible to be funded 100% by the crowd—with no cap.

 If you end up in the hospital with a $50,000 bill, you pay no more than $500.